- A Brief Glimpse into the OTT App Market: Understanding the Streaming Surge

 Decide on Monetization Model

 During this stage, choose how you want to earn from the app.
 For example, you can choose from monetization models like subscriptions, ads, pay-per-view, or a freemium model.
-The right monetization strategy depends on your target audience and type of content.
+The right monetization strategy depends on your target audience and the type of content.

 Plan Features and User Experience